chrsm/Yuescript/doc/docs/doc/language-basics/operator.md

 You can concatenate array tables or hash tables using spread operator `...` before expressions in table literals.

+When spreading into a brace table literal (for example, `{...other}`), both the array part and hash part of the Lua table are copied.

 ```yuescript
 parts =
   * "shoulders"